IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US27 - Users Re-engagement**

-**As a** super admin **I want** to send notification to users that have not viisted the site after a long time **To be able** to recover theri interest in buying a car from the platform.
+**As a** super admin **I want** to send notification to users that have not visited the site after a long time **To be able** to recover their interest in buying a car from the platform.

 **Validation:**

-- V271 After 2 weeks from inactivity, the system will send them a emial inviting them to check the new deals and cars at MOVU.
+- V271 After 2 weeks from inactivity, the system will send them a email inviting them to check the new deals and cars at MOVU.
   - IM - In App Messaging

 **Priority**: Low